Interview with Laura Patterson

 We really appreciate that Laura found time to answer all our questions and share her thoughts about current issues and the future of marketing analytics.
 And also we highly recommend to read the recap of Laura’s MASCONF speech on processes management.

 Let’s keep in touch!
-Subscribe to our blog to read the next interviews from our research on the state of digital analytics and adapt the experience of top analysts to your business.
+Subscribe to our blog to read the next interviews from Julius Fedorovicius, Brad Geddes, and many more on the state of digital analytics and adapt the experience of top analysts to your business.